-See the User Guide for details on data regression.
+See Regressing Property Data in Using the Properties Environment in help for details on data regression.

 5 Free-Water and Rigorous Three-Phase Calculations

 This chapter describes free-water, dirty-water, and rigorous three-phase calculations in the Aspen Physical Property System.
 Guidelines to help you choose the most appropriate method are included.